 The Consultative Committee on Emergency Animal Diseases (CCEAD) is the key technical body responsible for coordinating the national response to animal health emergencies in Australia.
-The CCEAD is convened upon notification of suspected EAD incidents15, and in some instances, where there is an incident of public health or trade significance.
+The CCEAD is convened upon notification of suspected emergency animal disease (EAD) incidents10, and in some instances, where there is an incident of public health or trade significance.